 The College has a thriving and dynamic Performing Arts Centre and students are now able to select from five BTEC Level 3 courses in Performing Arts.
 Of these, one is a Diploma course (the equivalent to two A Levels):

 - Performing Arts (Acting, Musical Theatre and Movement)

-This courses gives students the opportunity to hone their performance skills in the three performance areas, of Acting, Musical Theatre and Movement.
+This course gives students the opportunity to hone their performance skills in the three performance areas, of Acting, Musical Theatre and Movement.
 Students will also find they’ll play a crucial role in the organisation and development of performance pieces.

 The Performing Arts Department is a close-knit, friendly and extremely supportive one, with all staff having worked professionally in the Performing Arts industry.
 Because of the collaborative nature of the group work, many students find they make life-long friends through their Performing Arts courses.